- (909) 399-5444

-Mayor Pro Tem Larry Schroeder is serving his second term on the Claremont City Council (Mar.
-2013 - Mar.
-2017).
+Mayor Larry Schroeder is serving his third term on the Claremont City Council (March 2017 - November 2020).
 He previously served on the Claremont Community Services Commission, to which he was appointed to in 2007.

 Larry was born in Michigan City, Indiana.
 In 1971, Larry moved to Southern California where he met his wife, Laurie.
 They were married in 1972 and moved to Claremont in 2002 when they were looking for a community where they would eventually retire.
 They have three children and three grandchildren.

-From 2004-2009, Larry taught a course in public budgeting at the University of La Verne; he currently teaches at Cal Poly Pomona.
+From 2004-2009, Larry taught a course in public budgeting at the University of La Verne.
+He has also taught at Cal Poly Pomona.
 Larry holds a Bachelor's degree in Psychology (1971), a Master's degree in Public Administration (1986), and a doctorate degree in Public Administration (2008).
 Larry retired as a public sector employee in 2007.

 Councilmember Corey Calaycay

 Corey was born in Chicago.
-Not long after, his family moved to Claremont where he has resided for the past 42 years.
+Not long, thereafter, his family moved to Claremont where he has resided for the past forty-six years.
 He is a parishioner of Our Lady of the Assumption Catholic Church.
 He attended the United Church of Christ Pre-School, Foothill Country Day School, and Webb School of California.
 He went on to Loyola Marymount University in Los Angeles, receiving a degree in Business Administration in 1992.

 Corey had been an active leader in the community in the years prior to his election.
 He served on the County of Los Angeles Local Suppression of Drug Abuse in Schools Advisory Committee and is Past-Chair of the City of Claremont Library Task Force, Past-President of the Friends of the Claremont Public Library, Past-Treasurer and Past-President of the Claremont Educational Foundation, and a founding member and Past-President of Active Claremont.

-Corey has over 10 years of experience working for the California State Legislature and has had the opportunity to serve constituents in more than 30 communities in the region around Claremont including parts of Los Angeles, San Bernardino, Riverside, and Orange Counties.
-He has worked for former Assemblyman Bob Margett (59th District), former Assemblyman Bob Pacheco (60th District), former Assemblyman Todd Spitzer (71st District), and former State Senator Bob Margett (29th District).
+Corey has over ten years of experience working as a staff member for the California State Legislature and has had the opportunity to serve constituents in more than thirty communities in the region around Claremont including parts of Los Angeles, San Bernardino, Riverside, and Orange Counties.
+He currently works as Manager of Ticketing & Credentials for Fairplex, home of the Los Angeles County Fair.

-Councilmember Opanyi Nasiali is serving his second term on the City Council (Mar.
-2015 - Mar.
-2019)
+Councilmember Jed Leano is serving his first term on the Claremont City Council (November 2018 - November 2022).